Our Curriculum Impact

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review and the celebration of good practice contributes to the ongoing commitment to evolve and improve further.
 All subject leaders are encouraged to develop their own skills and understanding, so they can support curriculum development and their colleagues throughout the school.

-- Learning Environment - is safe, vibrant and language rich, where everybody is valued and diversity is celebrated
+safe, vibrant and language rich, where everybody is valued and diversity is celebrated